Shadow67a/bangalore_weather/README.md

 A personal project of a simple weather app for bangalore that uses ai to genarate a description of the weather outside, maybe I'll add support for other places in the future.

 # How to use it?
-I have not hosted it yet but you can download the source and paste you openweather and openai keys in script.js
+Try it at pic0locolo.github.io/bangalore_weather or insert your own openai and openweather api keys.